Cyborg Commando: Publication history

 Gary Gygax was the co-creator of the fantasy role-playing game Dungeons & Dragons, first published by TSR in 1974.
 But by 1986, Gygax had lost control of TSR, and left the company to form NIPI, taking former TSR employees Frank Menzer and Kim Mohan with him.
 Cyborg Commando was their first game, designed by Mohan and Mentzer based on an outline by Gygax.
 Although the names of the creators, well-known by game players, featured heavily in the game's promotion, the grim dystopian setting and robots with human brains failed to click with Gygax's fantasy gamers.
 As game critic Rick Swan noted, "Its difficult rules and narrow scope severely limited its appeal."
 Ultimately, the game was a commercial failure.

-Although two more boxed sets were planned and promoted, in the end, only three adventures for the game system were ever published:
+Although two more boxed sets were planned and promoted, in the end, only four adventures for the game system were ever published: